C24IO/SM-E2E-CHZAR/README.md

     4. `mkdir data`
     5. `cd data`
     6. `wget -cv http://files.fast.ai/data/dogscats.zip`
-    7. `unzip dogscats.zip` - now you have the data required to run this notebook in `SM-E2E-CHZAR/data/dogscats`
+    7. `unzip dogscats.zip` - now you have the data required to run this notebook in `SM-E2E-CHZAR/data/dogscats` - we use this location in the next steps
     3. Navigate back to the Jupyter notebook and descend into - `SM-E2E-CHZAR`
     4. Open the prebuilt notebook there - `build_train_custom_model.ipynb`
     5. This notebook contains bare-bones code for *Image classification with Convolutional Neural Networks* for the full notebook with comments, helpful code its hosted [here](https://github.com/fastai/fastai/blob/master/courses/dl1/lesson1.ipynb).